 In cases of personal interest or schedule conflicts, students at Brescia University may take fall or spring semester courses at Kentucky Wesleyan College (KWC) at no additional cost and within the Brescia's registration and grading procedures.
 (This agreement does not include online, Winter Term, or Summer Session courses.)
-To protect both institutions, the balance of courses must not exceed 36 credit hours at either school.
 Brescia University students may take no more than six (6) credit hours in a major that is unique major to KWC.